Yamamae Station: History

 The station opened on 1 April 1897.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR East.

+The station started accepting Suica cards on November 18, 2001.
+On 1 March 2019, the station became unstaffed.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 873 passengers daily (boarding passengers only).
+Since 2018, JR East has not reported the passenger numbers for Yamamae Station.

+Below is table containing the passenger statistics from the year 2000 to the year 2017: